In the world of freelancing, having top-notch skills is crucial, but knowing how to sell yourself is what ultimately lands you the job.

 [Your Name]

-One common pitfall of newbie freelance fashion designers is trying to cater to a wide range of services.
-It’s so easy to fall into the trap of thinking that offering general services or applying for a variety of roles will increase your chances on Upwork.
-But the truth is – the secret to truly standing out lies in focusing on your specialized area or what we call “niche.”
+One common mistake I see a lot of freelance fashion designers make is trying to cater to a wide range of services.
+It’s so easy to fall into the trap of thinking that offering general services or applying for a variety of roles will increase your chances on UpWork.
+The truth is, people go to UpWork to hire specialists – they want someone who can help them with their exact problem.
+Focus on being niche, and you will 10x your chances of standing out with that one change.

-By zeroing in on your particular niche, whether it’s designing luxury petite wear, sustainable fashion, or tech packs for active and loungewear , you immediately set yourself apart from dozens of other applicants.
-The reality is that it’s easier for clients to pick a candidate who can cater to their specific needs, and by honing your niche, you establish yourself as an authority in that field.
+By zeroing in on a niche, whether it’s designing luxury petite wear, sustainable fashion, or tech packs for active and loungewear, you set yourself apart from dozens of other applicants.
+Yes, there will be fewer jobs to apply to, but you will be a perfect match for them.